gerda-meleschkin/slowlab/slow daily devices - fab challenge #4/README_slowdevices.md

 The inspiration for this bike generator comes from Low Tech Magazine and his author Kris de Decker with whom we have been collaborating for a few months now.
 The manual he shared in his website has been very useful.
 <a href="https://www.lowtechmagazine.com/2022/03/how-to-build-bike-generator.html>Manual Low Tech Magazine</a>

+Bike generator

+- Test 1: make the motor turn with a driller an measure the voltage with a multimeter - we only reached 8V.
+- Test 2: check if our 12-24V amplifier would still work with only 8V.
+We used a power supply for this test.
+And it worked.
+- Test 3: connect the motor-generator to the amplifier and turn the shaft with the driller → the music was playing!

+Next step:  attach a spindle to the motor to make it turn with the wheel of the static bike.

+There is a formula to calculate the spindle diameter based on the expected voltage we want to produce.

+The motor we use is a 24V DC motor (350W, 2750RPM).
+If we search the specifications of this motor, it has a no-load speed of 3300 RPM at 24V.
+It is proportional so it means we have 1650 no-load RPM at 12V.

+The formula to calculate the spindle diameter is Spindle diameter = (PS*W*RPM pedals)/(WS*RPM generator)

+- PS = pedal sprocket diameter = **190mm**
+- W = flywheel diameter = **530mm**
+- RPM pedals = how fast you pedal = we take an average of **60RPM**
+- WS = flywheel sprocket diameter = **60mm**
+- RPM generator = the no-load RPM of the generator = **1650 at 12V**

+It means that to produce 12V, we need a spindle diameter of:

+(190*530*60)/(60*1650)= 61.03030303mm we will round it to **60mm.**

+However, if we follow this manual, we need to produce more than 12V to anticipate energy losses and we will still be able to convert it to 12V with a voltage converter.

+So if we use this formula for 17V we have, we have the same data except for the no-load RPM which is 1650/12*17=2337

+(190*530*60)/(60*2337)= 43.08943089 so we will round it to **43mm.**

+For 15V it would be:

+No-load RPM= 1650/12*15=2063

+(190*530*60)/(60*2063)= 48.81240911 so we will round it to **48mm.**

+For 14V it would be:

+No-load RPM= 1650/12*14= 1925

+(190*530*60)/(60*1925)= 52.31168831 so we will round it to **52mm** **.**

+Now how to make a spindle?!

+We went to Cauchos Barcelona in Poblenou where they sell different compenents made of rubber.
+There we found 2 sizes:

+- one with a diameter of 48mm
+- one with a diameter of 40mm which is initially a door stop

+We first tried with the 48mm piece.
+We drilled a hole of 6.5mm in the center and pushed it into the metal shaft of the motor that has a diameter of 7.8mm.
+We add a nut on the other side to hold it.
+We had to buy a specific “left-nut” to attach on the screw of the motor.

+We managed to produce around 18V with it when pedaling at a good speed without stopping.

+Diode to make sure the current flows only in one direction as we are here using a motor as a generator

 ### Build of Materials
+- Vintage second hand home bike
+- Second hand MY1016 350W 24V 2750RPM DC motor
+- Rubber “wheel”bought at Cauchos Barcelona
+- Nut turning on the left to attach to the motor shaft
+- Conversor DC-DC adjustable 5A 75W